How to Identify Japanese Knotweed

 - Knotweed crown buds form in early spring

 - The buds are round in shape at the base of old stems and are 1-3cm wide

 - The crown buds are bright pink/red in colour

 - New shoots are fleshy and ‘asparagus’-like when they appear from crowns

-- New leaves from rhizome buds are dark red/purple in colour and often rolled up
+- New leaves from rhizome buds are dark red/purple in colour and are often rolled up

 - Knotweed stems grow to a maximum height of ~2-3m

 - They are green with red/purple speckles